Thesis

 Traction

-Over the course of 2021, Replit doubled its user base from 5 million to 10 million by December and as of April 2023, Replit’s user base has grown to 22.5 million users across 200+ countries.
-These users have contributed to building 235 million projects that collectively have 25 billion monthly external visits to apps and sites hosted on Replit as of April 2023.
+Over the course of 2021, Replit doubled its user base from 5 million to 10 million by December 2021.
+In April 2023, Replit’s user base had grown to 22.5 million users across 200+ countries.
+By January 2025, Replit had grown to 34 million users and, according to the company, just a month later was nearing 40 million users.
+Replit users had contributed to building 235 million projects by April 2023 and collectively had 25 billion monthly external visits to apps and sites hosted on Replit as of April 2023.
 In July 2023 Replit indicated an 80% quarter-over-quarter growth rate in AI projects on Replit; a 34x increase year-over-year.
+As of January 2025, Replit indicated it had grown its revenue by five-fold.

 Valuation

 In October 2016, Replit raised a $600K pre-seed round from Bloomberg Beta at a $6 million valuation.
+When working in the New York tech scene, Amjad had gotten to know Olivier Pomel, the CEO of Datadog, who later became an investor.
 Around the same time, the company received its first rejection from Y Combinator.
 Eventually, in January 2018 Replit was accepted into Y Combinator before eventually raising a seed round from a16z in October 2018.
 In the spring of 2019, when Replit had less than 5 million users, the company received a $1 billion acquisition offer, which it turned down.

 Key Opportunities